Sleighs/cashflow-mobile/README.md

-# CashFlow Mobile
+# CashFlowJS Mobile

-Playable version for demonstration.
+Playable on desktop.
 Made using React Native and Redux.
+Download repository and install the package.json file.

 ## Commands

+CashFlowJS Mobile uses expo.
+Run "expo start" in the directory to choose run the web, ios, or android versions.
-expo start - after install start expo and choose web, ios, or android.
+- expo start - Allows user to choose to run web, ios, or android version.

+For specific version:
+- expo start --android
+- expo start --ios
+- expo start --web